 13. The Snug Office

 Perfect for traditional properties, creating a cosy snug-cum-home office can be the perfect place to retreat to when you need some peace and quiet to get on with work — or simply want to read a book.
-Designed by CDMS Architects, this room in an extended and renovated house in West Sussex oozes old world charm complete with fireplace, walls lined with bookcases and comfy seating for when you need a screen break.

 While the most basic models come just as a standard ‘pod’ outdoors, others can be equipped with electricity, heating and ethernet connection so you can carry on with work in private without distractions, all with a great view of the garden.
 This attractive garden office by Atelier Garden Studios is a case in point.

-Loft conversions don’t just have to be for playrooms or an extra bedroom — they make for great home offices too.
+A loft conversion doesn’t just have to be for playrooms or an extra bedroom — they make for great home offices too.
 This concept from Neville Johnson features all manner of built-in shelving units, drawers and two handy desk areas, perfect for those who don’t like to share their desk and ‘take it in turns’ to use the computer.